mattly/precog/readme.md

 This is an experiment with using CLJS and [Preact](https://preactjs.com) together.
 Most of the browser view engines for clojurescript rely on [React](https://reactjs.org), which is fine and dandy, but has become quite large, and is owned by Facebook, a company whose work I would rather not use.

+Precog is *extremely* opinionated about:

+- You as the clojurescript app creator should only be creating function components, not class components
+- Rerender triggers should be managed by Preact Hooks
+- Your clojurescript components should behave like clojurescript as much as possible
+- Interop with JS components should be easy and lightweight.

 This is still very much a work in progress.
 If you're interested in collaborating, drop me a line and I'll work on getting some documentation for a development environment up and going.

 ## Example